MasterMindRomii/Diwali-Sales-Analysis/README.md

 You can also use a raw string by prefixing the string with 'r'.
 This will treat the string as a raw string and won't interpret escape characters:
 Sales = pd.read_csv(r"C:\Users\Dell\Desktop\75 Day\Diwali Sales Data.csv", encoding='unicode_escape')

+2. i tried to copy "Fill_Amount=Copy(Sales)" and get an error of "---------------------------------------------------------------------------
+NameError                                 Traceback (most recent call last) Cell In[17], line 1
+----> 1 Fill_Amount=Copy(Sales)

+NameError: name 'Copy' is not defined"

+REASON- The error you're encountering, NameError: name 'Copy' is not defined, occurs because you are trying to use the Copy function without importing it from the appropriate module.

+Solution- # Use the copy() method to create a copy of the 'Sales' DataFrame Fill_Amount = Sales.copy()